-Our principal executive offices are located at 2166 Brighton Henrietta Townline Road, Rochester, New York 14623.
-Our telephone number is (585) 359-5900.
-We maintain an Internet website at www.vuzix.com.
-The information contained on, connected to or that can be accessed via our website is not part of this prospectus.
-We have included our website address in this prospectus as an inactive textual reference only and not as an active hyperlink.
+Our corporate offices are located at 2166 Brighton Henrietta Townline Road, Rochester, New York 14623.
+Our phone number is (585) 359-5900.
+The URL for our website is www.vuzix.com.
+We make available free of charge through our website our annual reports on Form 10-K and other reports that we file with the Securities and Exchange Commission, as well as certain of our corporate governance policies, including the charters for the Board of Directors' audit, compensation and nominating and committees, its code of ethics and its insider trading policy.
+We will provide to any person without charge, upon request, a copy of any of the foregoing materials.
+Any such request must be made in writing to us, c/o Investor Relations, at our corporate office address.
+The information contained on, connected to or that can be accessed via our website is not part of this annual report.
+We have included our website address in this annual report as an inactive textual reference only and not as an active hyperlink.